zooniverse/pfe-lab/README.md

 ### Staging

-On opening of pull requests, a Github Action is triggered to deploy to staging.
+On opening of pull requests, a Github Action is triggered to deploy to a branch staging location.
 The blob storage location depends on the pull request number, e.g. `https://pr-214.lab-preview.zooniverse.org`.
 Note: For authentication, you will need to add the staged URL to Doorkeeper.

+On push to master, a Github Action is triggered to deploy to master staging found at `https://master.lab-preview.zooniverse.org`.

 ### Production